rabotnitsa/project_z/vfx/README.md

-Programs I wrote as a Department TD for FX.
-Written last year.
+### 3. VFX - Programs I wrote for Houdini as an FX TD